cwhidden/rspr/README.txt

 -fpt        Calculate the exact rSPR distance with an FPT algorithm

 -bb         Calculate the exact rSPR distance with a branch-and-bound
             FPT algorithm.
-This is the default option.
+This is enabled by default.

 -approx         Calculate just a linear -time 3-approximation of the rSPR distance

+-cluster_test   Use the cluster reduction to speed up the exact algorithm.
+                This is enabled by default.

+-total          Find the total SPR distance from the first input tree to
+                the rest of the list of trees.
+Uses the other algorithm options as specified (including unrooted options).

 *******************************************************************************
 OPTIMIZATIONS